bioinformatics-potsdam/genomeassembly-pacbiohifi/README.md

 ```

 ##### Conclusion
-- Verkko assembly is looking great and so do the hifiasm and the genomeasm. \
+- Verkko assembly is looking great and so do the hifiasm and the genomeasm.
-- It all comes down to the actual data that we will have from the Nestle. \
+- It all comes down to the actual data that we will have from the Nestle.
-- best part of doing this that we have everything ready before the actual data comes. \
+- Best part of doing this that we have everything ready before the actual data comes and this will save me and all of us a lot of time from writing the analysis pipelines to the downstream analysis.
+Thank you Manuel and Gaetan for the discussion.
-- I am doing this for the genome annotation so that we have our measures defined ahead of the data. \
+- I am doing this for the genome annotation so that we have our measures defined ahead of the data.
 - Coding additional code that will be used for the project for both the genome assembly and the genome annotation.

 ### Meeting scheduled for June 2024